 Though, truthfully, the strongest mentorship relationships spring out of a real and typically earned connection between a leader and a subordinate.

 This is the first post of a series that I will be posting regarding mentorship.
 Be prepared!
-I’ll be posting once a week for five weeks (along with some regularly scheduled technical content) until the blog series is finished.
+I’ll be posting once a week for four weeks (along with some regularly scheduled technical content) until the blog series is finished.

 I am pleased to announce that I was selected as a speaker at the WT2 (Women Transforming Technology) conference on 28 February 2017 in Palo Alto, CA.